 The names of all people who voted are included on the final lists of electors.
 Names on the final lists of electors are added to the Register, except for those people who had previously requested to opt out of the Register, or who asked that their information not be included in the Register when they registered to vote.

 Accessing the records we hold about you

 Voters' registration information is protected by the Canada Elections Act and the Privacy Act.
-Under the Privacy Act, you may request access to your personal information as held by Elections Canada.
+Under the Privacy Act, you may request access to your personal information held by Elections Canada.
 All personal information under the control of a government institution must be retained in a personal information bank that is registered with the federal government.
 Voters' information is held in Personal Information Bank CEO PPU 037, described in the Elections Canada chapter of Info Source – Sources of Federal Government and Employee Information.

-The Privacy Commissioner of Canada has the right, at any time, to audit how Register information is collected, stored, updated and used, to ensure that the electors' right to privacy is respected.
+The Privacy Commissioner of Canada has the right, at any time, to audit how Register information is collected, stored, updated and used, to ensure that electors' right to privacy is respected.

 Please contact us for more information.